mode-network/mode-cooperators/README.md

 # Mode Tech Cooperators
+#Testing second task
+#Add link to finished work and description

 This repository is established as a central location to showcase the valuable contributions made by participants in the Mode Tech-Cooperators program.
 This could be in the form of enhancing documentation, creating helpful content in various forms, contributing to developer resources, and more.